sebastiencs/mina/src/app/run_verifier/README.md

 # Verifier compatible with `ocamldebug`

 This is a minimal script for verifying a block proof.
-The code in this branch is slightly modified to avoid the use of threads (which `ocamldebug` cannot handle), and to produce a workable bytecode version (`ocamldebug` needs a bytecode program, it cannot handle native code).
+The code in this branch is modified to avoid the use of threads (which `ocamldebug` cannot handle), async code (which makes code-stepping more complicated), and to produce a workable bytecode version (`ocamldebug` needs a bytecode program, it cannot handle native code).

 The instructions here assume that we are in the `run_verifier_app` branch.